 Presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.
 The award includes a prize of $1,000.
 The winner can choose to receive the award at ICFP, OOPSLA, POPL, or PLDI.

-Nominations must be submitted via the SIGPLAN Awards Nomination Portal at https://awards.sigplan.org/nominate/reynolds/ by January 4th 2015 to be considered for this year’s award.
+Nominations must be submitted via the SIGPLAN Awards Nomination Portal at https://awards.sigplan.org/nominate/reynolds/ by January 5th 2015 (anywhere on earth) to be considered for this year’s award.
 The nominated dissertation must be available in an English language version to facilitate evaluation by the selection committee and have been awarded in the year 2014.

 A nomination should consist of the following items: